perama-v/perama-v.github.io/docs/ethereum/ideas.md

 declared at time of publication.

-The ideator could under-allocate the percentage that they choose to attribute to preceeding ideas.
+The ideator could under-allocate the percentage that they choose to attribute to preceding ideas.
 However, given that the graph is public, there is a degree of social pressure that disincentivises this.
 The ideator hopes to attract funds, and therefore is likely to be honest about the contribution (the nature of which can be seen).

-There could be a requirement to attribute at least 10% to other ideas, or a more agressive proportion (60%), to create very broad distribution that extends many levels deep.
+There could be a requirement to attribute at least 10% to other ideas, or a more aggressive proportion (60%), to create very broad distribution that extends many levels deep.

 ### Key management